BBC-Data-Unit/helptobuy-impact/README.md

 ## Visualisation and interactivity

+* Video: 'We pay less now than we would on rent'
 * Search widget: *Help to Buy: Equity Loan - Use our search to find out how the scheme has fared in your local authority*
 * Infographic: In numbers: Help to Buy
 * Bar chart: Highest Help To Buy equity loans